KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: A Simplified Proof of the Regret Bounds for MOSS(-Anytime)

 When the arm has not been pulled often enough, we resort to a ``peeling trick''.
 We consider a real number $\beta >1$ and further decompose the event $\bigl\{ N_{a^\star}(t) < \tau_t/K \bigr\}$ along the geometric grid $x_\ell = \beta^{-\ell} \, \tau_t/K$, where $\ell = 0, 1, 2, \ldots$ (the endpoints $x_\ell$ are not necessarily integers, and some intervals $[x_{\ell+1},x_\ell)$ may contain no integer, but none of these facts is an issue):

-where in the second inequality, we applied optional skipping (Section~\ref{sec:optional}) once again.
+where in the second inequality, we applied optional skipping (Section~\ref{sec:optional}, comments after Example~\ref{ex:1:optsk}) once again, as to get~\eqref{eq:mossA}.
 Now for any~$\ell$, the summand can be controlled as follows, first, by $\varphi \geq \ln_+ = \ln$ on $[1,+\infty)$, second, by using $n < x_\ell$ and third, by Corollary~\ref{prop:hoeffdingintegrated}:

 The above series is summable whenever $\beta \in (1,2)$.
 For instance we may choose $\beta = 3/2$, for which